 - For best results, we should receive your On-Campus Recruiting (OCR) request through Handshake at least four weeks prior to your planned interview date.

-- For any questions or troubleshooting needs please contact Katie Trammell, Employer Relations Coordinator, at 434-395-2066 or email@example.com.
+- For any questions or troubleshooting needs please contact Katie Trammell, Assistant Director for Campus Employer Engagement, at 434-395-2066 or email@example.com.

 Steps to schedule your on-campus interviews: